 Total taxes = $970 + $3,573 + $9,839.3 + $18,366 = $32,748

-- The federal and other governments levy income tax expenses on individuals and businesses/firms.
+- Federal and other governments levy income tax expenses on individuals, businesses/firms.
 The governments use these expenses for different welfare schemes such as social security, pensions, unemployment benefits, medical welfare, etc. On the other hand, corporate income tax expenses are used for bigger spending such as social upliftment projects, construction and engineering works, budgetary works, etc.

 - Income tax expenses are also significant from business accountability toward society and the economy.
-Companies paying income tax expenses without deferrals or postponements are viewed as responsible and accountable.
+Companies paying income tax expenses without deferrals or postponements are considered responsible and accountable.

 - Tax evasion and deferrals are important issues in the economy.
 However, investors and stakeholders do not appreciate companies that avoid income taxes or defer taxes for longer periods.

 - Income tax expenses reduce the net income attributable to the company’s shareholders.
 In addition, multinational companies are taxed differently in different geographies.
 This can sometimes generate uneven competition among businesses in different geographies.

 Income tax expenses are recognized for a specific accounting period, i.e., annual, quarterly, or monthly.
 Income tax expenses are easily calculable, whether levied on individuals or small businesses.
 However, it sometimes becomes difficult to calculate corporate taxes become of the complexity of taxation, and it requires companies to hire professionals with expertise in taxation.

 Income tax expenses are treated on a company’s income statement, whereas those income taxes due to be paid are reported on the balance sheet under income tax payable.
 For example, suppose a company takes out $500,000 from EBT as taxes due to be paid, but the actual payment is only 475,000 for the financial year.
 In such a case, the company will list $25,000 as deferred tax liability.